-The Group's major financial instruments include loan to an associate, trade receivables, financial asset at FVTPL, deposits and other receivables, bank balances and cash, trade payables, accruals and other payables and bank borrowings.
+The Group's major financial instruments include trade receivables, financial asset at FVOCI, financial asset at FVTPL, deposits and other receivables, bank balances, trade payables, accruals and other payables and bank borrowings.
 Details of these financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments included market risk (interest rate risk and other price risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.